Microsoft-Web/HOL-MVC4ModelsAndDataAccess/HOL.md

 In this task, you will create a data model to interact with the database added in the previous task.

-1. Create a data model that will represent the added database.
+1. Create a data model that will represent the database.
 To do this, in Solution Explorer right-click the **Models** folder, point to **Add** and then click **New Item**.
 In the **Add New Item** dialog, select the **Data** template and then the **ADO.NET Entity Data Model** item.
 Change the data model name to **StoreDB.edmx** and click **Add**.

  	![Adding the StoreDB ADO.NET Entity Data Model](./images/Adding-the-StoreDB-ADO.NET-Entity-Data-Model.png?raw=true "Adding the StoreDB ADO.NET Entity Data Model")

 	_Adding the StoreDB ADO.NET Entity Data Model_

-1. The **Entity Data Model Wizard** appears.
+1. The **Entity Data Model Wizard** will appear.
 This wizard will guide you through the creation of the model layer.
-Since the model should be created based on the existing database added in the last task, select **Generate from database** and click **Next**.
+Since the model should be created based on the existing database recentyl added, select **Generate from database** and click **Next**.

  	![Choosing the model content](./images/Choosing-the-model-content.png?raw=true "Choosing the model content")

 	_Choosing the model content_

 1. Since you are generating a model from a database, you will need to specify which database to use.
-This should be done by selecting the database **MvcMusicStore.mdf** from the dropdown, so it fills in the correct connection information for that database.
-The generated class will have the same name as the entity connection string, so change it to **MusicStoreEntities** and click **Next**.
+Select the database **MvcMusicStore.mdf** from the dropdown to retrieve the correct connection information for that database.
+The generated class should have the same name as the entity connection string, so change its name to **MusicStoreEntities** and click **Next**.

  	![Choosing the data connection](./images/Choosing-the-data-connection.png?raw=true "Choosing the data connection")

 	_Choosing the data connection_

 1. Choose the database objects to use.
-Since the Entity Model will use just the database's tables, check the **Tables** checkbox and make sure that the **Include foreign key columns in the model** and **Pluralize or singularize generated object names** checkboxes are also checked.
+As the Entity Model will use just the database's tables, select the **Tables** option, and make sure that the **Include foreign key columns in the model** and **Pluralize or singularize generated object names** options are also selected.
 Change the Model Namespace to **MvcMusicStoreModel** and click **Finish**.

  	![Choosing the database objects](./images/Choosing-the-database-objects.png?raw=true "Choosing the database objects")

 	_Choosing the database objects_

-1. An entity diagram for the database appears.
-A separate class that maps to each table within the database will be created.
-For example, the **Albums** table will be represented by an **Album** class with each column in the table mapping to a property on the class.
-This will allow you to query and work with objects that represent rows within the database.
-You will see other classes that you might not use in the Hands-on Lab but belong to the Music Store application.
+1. An entity diagram for the database will appear, while a separate class that maps each table to the database will be created.
+For example, the **Albums** table will be represented by an **Album** class, where each column in the table will map to a class property.
+This will allow you to query and work with objects that represent rows in the database.
+You will also see other classes that you might not use in this Hands-on Lab, but belong to the Music Store application.

  	![Entity diagram](./images/Entity-diagram.png?raw=true "Entity diagram")